Rasquin/project1/README.md

 ## Deployment
-This project is available in the GitHub platform under the name project1 of Rasquin.
+This project is available in the GitHub platform under the name  https://rasquin.github.io/project1/ The wareframes are located in assets/wareframes/wareframexs.png https://github.com/Rasquin/project1/tree/master/assets/wareframes

- This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

- In particular, you should provide all details of the differences between the deployed  version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?
- In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits
 ### Content